 As we do with many genealogy companies, we have partnered with MyHeritage to bring you news and information about their services.
 We may earn a commission to support our site if you choose to use these services.

-MyHeritage has announced that they have released an updated 42 population Ethnicity Estimate and are offering it free to anyone who uploads their DNA.
-MyHeritage has been accepting free uploads of DNA and providing matching for some time but, until now, ethnicity reports were only available to those who purchased a MyHeritage DNA test.
+MyHeritage has released an updated 42 population Ethnicity Estimate and are offering it free to anyone who uploads their DNA.
+MyHeritage has been accepting free uploads of DNA and providing matching for some time but, until recently, ethnicity reports were only available to those who purchased a MyHeritage DNA test.

 To upload your DNA if you already have a MyHeritage account or want a free account with no record access: